richbjhudson/richbjhudson.github.io/docs/about.markdown

 I specialise in Microsoft, Citrix and VMware technologies.
 In the last two years I have been focused on Microsoft Azure working in an Agile squad.

-As I transition from 3rd Line IT Engineer to DevOps Engineer I'll share my on the job learnings through regular posts.
+As I continue transition from Infrastructure Engineer to DevOps Engineer I'll share my on the job learnings through regular posts.

-I am a strong advocate for vendor certifications paths, without them you quite often don't know what you don't know.
-I will upload any study material to help others.
+I am a strong advocate of vendor certifications paths, without them you quite often don't know what you don't know.
+I'll share my study material as I go.

 # Badges
 ![Microsoft Certified: DevOps Engineer Expert](/badges/microsoft-certified-devops-engineer-expert144x144.png)